 “Your son has more than a dozen food allergies.
 Some are life-threatening.”

-It has been nine years since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
+It has been more than a decade since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
 In an instant, my life changed.
 Thoughts of every upcoming birthday, vacation and holiday flashed before me as impossible dreams.
-I had no idea howl could make a life for a little boy who was allergic to everything.
+I had no idea how I could make a life for a little boy who was allergic to everything.

 Daniel was 18 months old, and we’d spent almost his entire life getting conflicting diagnoses.
 From the day we brought him home from the hospital, he spit up constantly; we couldn’t lay him down to change a diaper as he would choke on his own vomit.
 His little body was covered with red and weeping eczema.
 It was an exhausting first year with no answers on the horizon.